Joey Wendle Player Props: Marlins vs. Mariners

-On Tuesday, Joey Wendle (.378 on-base percentage in past 10 games, 79 points above season-long percentage) and the Miami Marlins play the Seattle Mariners, whose starting pitcher will be George Kirby.
-First pitch is at 9:40 PM ET.
+Joey Wendle -- with a slugging percentage of .543 in his past 10 games, including five extra-base hits -- will be in action for the Miami Marlins versus the Seattle Mariners, with Luis Castillo on the mound, on June 14 at 9:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+He had a hitless performance in his previous game (0-for-4) against the White Sox.

 Joey Wendle Game Info & Props vs. the Mariners